yb66/tickle/README.md

 This is now the home of ***Tickle***, previously found at [github.com/noctivityinc/tickle](https://github.com/noctivityinc/tickle)

+If you wish to contribute then please take a look at the Contribution section further down the page, but I'd be really, *really* grateful if anyone wishes to contribute specs.
+Not unit tests, but specs.
+This library's internals will be changing a lot over the coming months, and it would be good to have integration tests - a black-box spec of the library - to work against.
+Even if you've never contributed to a library before, now is your chance!
+I'll help anyone through with what they may need, and I promise not to be the standard snarky Open Source dictator that a lot of projects have.
+We'll try and improve this library together.

+Take a look at the `develop` branch where all this stuff will be happening.

 ### DESCRIPTION ###

 Tickle is a natural language parser for recurring events.